New Update: 2 Killed, 17 Injured In Mass Shooting At School In Minneapolis

 The incident unfolded around 8:30 a.m. local time Wednesday, Aug.
 27 at Annunciation Church and School.

-An all-school mass had just gotten underway when the incident happened, Minneapolis Police Chief Brian O'Hara said, calling the incident an "unthinkable tragedy."
+An all-school mass had just gotten underway when the incident happened, Minneapolis Police Chief Brian O'Hara said, calling the incident an "unthinkable tragedy" at a midday news conference.

-The two children who were killed, ages 8 and 10, were seated in pews when they were shot from outside through the windows of the building.
+The two children who were killed, ages 8 and 10, were seated in a pew when they were shot from outside through the windows of the building, said O'Hara.

 Of the 17 injured, 14 are children, two of whom are in critical condition.